 Course contents summary

-The course aims to introduce students to the use of conceptual tools and operating techniques useful to understand and address the economic dimension of the enterprise, with particular reference to the financial statements (part I), cost analysis techniques (part II) and capital budgeting (part III).
+The course aims to introduce students to the use of conceptual tools and operating techniques useful to understand and address the economic dimension of the enterprise, with particular reference to the financial statements (part I - approx. 18 hours), cost analysis techniques (part II - approx. 27 hours) and capital budgeting (part III - approx. 27 hours).
 As for the first part, both theoretical and practical aspects of the balance sheets are analysed, followed by the main balance indicators.
 In the second part of the course, after introducing the cost concept and the classification criteria, the main costing methodologies (namely, full costing and direct costing), the main criteria for the so called “cost-volumes-results analysis” are discussed.
 Finally, the last part of the program presents the main financial instruments for evaluating an industrial investment.

 The balance: Financial accounting; Accounts documents (list of assets, financial state); Reading the statement of accounts.

 PART II: COSTING (approx. 27 hours)